The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 What Are Assisted Living Facility Residents’ Legal Rights?

-As a resident of a nursing care or assisted living facility, you have the following rights:
+Residents of assisted living facilities have the following rights:

 - Right to be free from abuse and neglect